 Pour cream into saucepan and cook over medium heat until chowder is just about to come to a boil.

 Stir in tabasco sauce, clams, and corn.
+Add salt to taste.

 Serve in bowls and top with crumbled bacon and additional sliced jalapeño and corn, if desired.